kmmbvnr/viewflow-docs-v1/docs/forms_layout.rst

                      'gender', 'desired_gender'),
                  Row('cost_price', Span2('wholesale_price'), 'retail_price')))

-SpanXX elements are not to material grid classes, but used to determine relative fields width.
+SpanXX elements are not bound to the material grid classes but used to determine relative fields width.
 Each row occupies 12 grid columns.
-Elements in Row('elem1', 'elem2') would be rendered in 6 grid coulmns each, and in Row(Span2('elem1'), 'elem2') `elem1` would be rendered in 8 grid columns, and `elem2` in 4 grid columns.
+Elements in Row('elem1', 'elem2') would be rendered in 6 grid columns each.
+In the `Row(Span2('elem1'), 'elem2')`, `elem1` would have eight grid columns and `elem2` four grid columns.

-Layouts rendering itself is specified in template.

 API
 ===

-.. autoclass:: material.base.Layout
+.. autoclass:: material.Layout
       :members:

-.. autoclass:: material.base.Span
+.. autoclass:: material.Span
       :members:

-.. autoclass:: material.base.Column
+.. autoclass:: material.Column
       :members:

-.. autoclass:: material.base.Row
+.. autoclass:: material.Row
       :members:

+.. autoclass:: material.Fieldset
+      :members:

-.. autoclass:: material.base.Fieldset
+.. autoclass:: material.LayoutMixin
     :members: